 Liberal Arts majors may be able to complete the BA or BS degree entirely online.
-The School of Undergraduate Studies online degree is designed specifically for adults who are committed to completing their undergraduate education, studying full or part time, without interrupting their professional careers.
+The Bachelor's Program for Adults and Transfer Students online degree is designed specifically for adults who are committed to completing their undergraduate education, studying full or part time, without interrupting their professional careers.